 1. Introduction

 The taxonomy and distribution of modern dinoflagellate cysts (= dinocysts) have been increasingly studied over the last few decades because they demonstrate significant potential as tracers of past marine environmental conditions, in particular where other microfossils are rare or negatively affected by preservation (e.g., Aksu and Mudie, 1984; de Vernal and Marret, 2007).
-The pioneering work of Williams (1971) describing the modern distribution of cysts in recent North Atlantic sediments first triggered a keen interest in this group of microfossils, and subsequent studies such as those from Davey and Rogers (1975), Wall et al. (1977), Williams and Bujak (1977), Harland (1983), Turon (1984), Edwards and Andrle (1992) and Rochon et al. (1999) have highlighted the relationship between dinocyst species assemblages and surface water masses of the Ocean.
+The pioneering work of Williams (1971) describing the modern distribution of cysts in recent North Atlantic sediments first triggered a keen interest in this group of microfossils, and subsequent studies such as those from Davey and Rogers (1975), Wall et al. (1977), Williams and Bujak (1977), Harland (1983), Turon (1984), Edwards and Andrle (1992) and Rochon et al. (1999) have highlighted the relationship between dinocyst species assemblages and surface water masses of the ocean.
 Mudie and Harland (1996; text-fig.6) were the first to attempt a global-scale biogeographic synthesis for modern dinocyst-acritarch assemblages.
-Subsequently, a multitude of studies have helped to improve our knowledge on the biogeography of the dinocyst group from local (e.g., Radi et al., 2007 Limoges et al., 2010; Price et al. 2016) to global scale (Marret and Zonneveld, 2003; Zonneveld et al., 2013).
+Subsequently, a multitude of studies have helped to improve our knowledge on the biogeography of the dinocyst group from local (e.g., Radi et al., 2007; Limoges et al., 2010; Price et al. 2016) to global scale (Marret and Zonneveld, 2003; Zonneveld et al., 2013).
 The latest worldwide atlas published in 2013 illustrates the distribution of 71 taxa based on 2405 sites.
-Since 2013, additional studies investigating the modern distribution of dinoflagellate cysts regionally and worldwide have helped to refine ecological and biogeographical affinities of dinocyst taxa and confirmed biogeographical patterns, from endemism to bi-polarity.
+Since 2013, additional studies (Table 1) investigating the modern distribution of dinoflagellate cysts regionally and worldwide have helped to refine ecological and biogeographical affinities of dinocyst taxa and confirmed biogeographical patterns, from endemism to bi-polarity.
 For example, a recent and regional atlas of the Black Sea corridor by Mudie et al. (2017) has filled some gaps in our knowledge of salinity tolerance for many modern taxa.

 This paper provides a short overview of the global distribution of 91 modern dinoflagellate cyst taxa based on a literature review as well as an updated dinocyst database used for quantitative reconstructions, with a focus on bipolar and endemic species.

-2. Material and Methodology
+2. Materials and Methods

 Global, regional and local cyst distributions were compiled mainly from the available literature (Table 1) reported since the publication of the worldwide Atlas of Zonneveld et al. (2013).
 These include dinocyst data from 21 Arctic Ocean sites not previously published in detail (Mudie, 1992), and now using up-to-date taxonomy.
 Where possible, cyst abundances and percentages were used except for some datasets reporting only the presence of taxa.
 All datasets were normalised (except for the ones with only presence available) and the relative abundance of each taxon was averaged within 2.5º band of latitude and longitude.
 The Tilia software of Grimm (1990) was used to create diagrams.
 Figure 1 was made using the software Ocean Data View (https://odv.awi.de/).
-Three diagrams were produced to illustrate the cyst taxa distribution against longitude, one with sites located north of 65ºN, one with sites from the Pacific, Atlantic and Indians Oceans and excluding the Mediterranean, Marmara, Black, Caspian and Aral Seas, and finally, one illustrating only these five seas.
+Three diagrams were produced to illustrate the cyst taxa distribution against longitude, one with sites located north of 65ºN (780 sites), one with sites from the Pacific (857 sites), Atlantic (1048 sites) and Indians Oceans (540 sites) and excluding the Mediterranean, Marmara, Black, Caspian and Aral Seas, and finally, one illustrating only these five seas (411 sites).

 [INSERT TABLE 1 HERE]